 The Huawei P30 may not have a Pro tag attached to its name, but it is every bit as capable as its more celebrated twin as it can get.
 Think of the Huawei P30 Pro with a slightly smaller display and with all the non-essential features removed, leaving you with only what you really need.
 And our Huawei P30 review tells it all.

-And if you love having the best cameraphones, you should pay attention to Huawei P30.
-It has a triple camera configuration compared to the Huawei P30 Pro‘s periscope quad camera setup, but it is an outsanding camera all the same.
+And if you love having the best camera phones, you should pay attention to Huawei P30.
+It has a triple camera configuration compared to the Huawei P30 Pro‘s periscope quad-camera setup, but it is an outstanding camera all the same.
 Buckle up and tuck in.
 Especially be on the lookout for the photography section of this Huawei P30 review.

 Huawei P30 Review: Quick Specs

 - Body: Glass panels front and back on aluminium frame;

 - Screen: 6.1-inch, 11080 x 2340 pixels, 19.5:9 aspect ratio, OLED display with a waterdrop notch and Gorilla Glass 3 protection;

 - Rear Camera: 40MP + 8MP + 16MP triple camera with Leica optics; dual LED flash; 2160@30fps video recording;